SAP-samples/teched2023-DT168/exercises/ex2/README.md

 ## Exercise 2.0 Empty online shop -- Don't create again
 [^Top of page](#)

   An empty online shop has been created for you already.
-For your reference , follow the below steps.
+This is for your reference , please donot do steps `2.0.1-2.0.3` .
  <details>
   <summary>Click to expand!</summary>